microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/migrate-existing-va-to-0.8.md

     }
     ```

+### TypeScript

+1. Add a new class called `allowedCallersClaimsValidator.ts` within the `authentication` folder of your project.
+This enables your assistant to validate that Skill responses are only received from configured skill.

+    ```typescript
+    import { Claim, JwtTokenValidation, SkillValidation } from 'botframework-connector';
+    import { SkillsConfiguration } from 'bot-solutions';

+    /**
+    * Sample claims validator that loads an allowed list from configuration if present and checks that responses are coming from configured skills.
+    */
+    export class AllowedCallersClaimsValidator {
+        private readonly allowedSkills: string[];

+        public constructor(skillsConfig: SkillsConfiguration) {
+            if (skillsConfig === undefined) {
+                throw new Error ('The value of skillsConfig is undefined');
+            }

+            // Load the appIds for the configured skills (we will only allow responses from skills we have configured). this.allowedSkills = [...skillsConfig.skills.values()].map(skill => skill.appId);
+        }

+        public async validateClaims(claims: Claim[]): Promise<void> {
+            if (SkillValidation.isSkillClaim(claims)) {
+                // Check that the appId claim in the skill request is in the list of skills configured for this bot. const appId = JwtTokenValidation.getAppIdFromClaims(claims);
+                if (!this.allowedSkills.includes(appId)) {
+                    throw new Error(`Received a request from a bot with an app ID of "${ appId }".
+To enable requests from this caller, add the app ID to your configuration file.`);
+                }
+            }

+            return Promise.resolve();
+        }
+    }
+    ```

 ## MainDialog changes

+### C#

 1. Within `Dialogs/MainDialog.cs`, you will likely have a number of changes relating to your project.
 Refer to the [latest version of MainDialog.cs](https://github.com/microsoft/botframework-solutions/blob/master/samples/csharp/assistants/virtual-assistant/VirtualAssistantSample/Dialogs/MainDialog.cs) to incorporate all changes.

+### TypeScript

+1. Within `dialogs/mainDialog.ts`, you will likely have a number of changes relating to your project.
+Refer to the [latest version of mainDialog.ts](https://github.com/microsoft/botframework-solutions/blob/master/templates/typescript/samples/sample-assistant/src/dialogs/mainDialog.ts) to incorporate all changes.

 ## Startup.cs changes

+### C#

 1. In Startup.cs, add these changes: